geleaugelin/Cloud-Security-Operations/README.md

 ## Introduction

+In this project, I created a small, controlled computer network in Microsoft's Azure cloud service.
+This network, called a "honeynet," helps us understand how attackers might try to break into our systems.
+I collected logs from different parts of this network and stored them in a central location called the Log Analytics workspace.
+This information was then used by a security tool called Microsoft Sentinel to build visual maps of potential attacks, set off warnings when something suspicious happened, and create records of any incidents.

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
+I measured several security metrics in the insecure environment over a 24-hour period.
+After applying security controls to harden the environment, I measured the metrics again for another 24 hours.
+The results of these measurements are shown below.
 The metrics we will show are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)